jasheloper/demo-email/README.md

-# Demo Email
+# Demo Promotion Email

-Video Demo
+The purpose of this repo is for demonstration purposes.

+You are welcome to use it as a starting point.